Lady Gaga says rape at 19 led to a ‘total psychotic break’

 Gaga said she was later diagnosed with PTSD after going to the hospital for chronic pain.

-The Grammy and Oscar-winner said the producer kept her “locked way” in a studio and threatened to burn her music if she didn’t take off her clothes, The singer refused to name the producer, explaining she doesn’t “ever want to face that person again.”
+The Grammy and Oscar-winner said the producer kept her “locked away” in a studio and threatened to burn her music if she didn’t take off her clothes.
+The singer refused to name the producer, explaining she doesn’t “ever want to face that person again.”

 Gaga first publicly told Howard Stern in a 2014 interview that she had been raped by a producer 20 years older than her, saying it inspired her 2013 track “Swine.”